Myx (American TV channel): Programming

+The Nutshack

 In 2007, an adult animated sitcom created by Ramon Lopez and Jesse Hernandez entitled The Nutshack began airing on Myx.
 It would air on the channel for two seasons and would be distributed by Koch Entertainment and ABS-CBN International.
 The series was generally low-rated and critically derided, though it built a small cult following from its reputation in late 2016 based on remixes of its theme song on YouTube, which became an internet meme.
-The show's first season was released as a DVD, titled "The Nutshack - The Entire 1st Season: Uncensored & Uncut", from distributor Koch Entertainment, on April 7, 2009, in the United States, and April 14 in Canada.
+The show's first season was released as a DVD, titled The Nutshack - The Entire 1st Season: Uncensored & Uncut, from distributor Koch Entertainment, on April 7, 2009, in the United States, and April 14 in Canada.

 Myx TV began producing original reality shows in 2014 and premiered its first series I'm Asian American and... on April 23, 2014.
 In June 2014, the network premiered its first original competition reality show Call to Cosplay, which is also the first ever cosplay competition show in the United States.
 Two more original reality series Bagged and Eat Your Words premiered in August and October, respectively, with both series renewed in 2015.

 In January 2015, Myx TV became the first U.S. cable network to air K-Pop live music countdown show Inkigayo.
 The network also launched an Asian horror movie block called Shiver and Shake in July 2015.

 In August 2015, Myx TV launched three new series exclusively for its YouTube channel, The Alternative, Buddha Smash, and Snaxxx.

 In May 2016, Myx TV launched the dating reality series mother vs Matchmaker with celebrity matchmaker Carmelia Ray, which continued into 2017 with Season 2 and 2.5.

 In January 2017, Myx TV launched My Motto, a digital profile series highlighting Asian American talent such as Yaya Han, a costume designer, model and cosplay entertainer based in Atlanta, Georgia, Patrice Clearly of "Purple Patch" restaurant in Washington D.C., Hokuto Konishi, dance member of Quest Crew from the hit MTV show America's Best Dance Crew.
 In September 2017, My Motto: Veteran's Edition became 6 Certified through Got Your 6 and was named a finalist in the Cablefax Program Awards in the Video on Demand Program/Special category.